beyond-the-cloud-dev/apex-code-benchmarking/README.md

 ```

 ## Examples
-Check the (CompareIncrementation)[force-app\main\default\classes\Tests\CompareIncrementation.cls] class for example of comparing performance of incrementation operations.
+Check the [CompareIncrementation](force-app\main\default\classes\Tests\CompareIncrementation.cls) class for example of comparing performance of incrementation operations.